dmitrdv123/janedoe/README.md

   - aws: make appservice private to access only from api gateway
   - aws: configure cloudformation logs to delete when stack destroyed and retain
   - api: set limits for requests using aws
+  - api: use rest api with edge optimized endpoint instead of http api which does not support it

 long term backlog: